 The center continued to slowly add more programs and reach more students.
 New programs added in this period included Bench to Bedside, a medical innovation competition, and Get Seeded, a milestone grant program for students to test their business ideas.

 “After the first 10 years, we met with Pierre to discuss what we had accomplished, and he challenged us to do more and come up with an idea to bring the program to the next level,” D’Ambrosio said.
 “It took us many discussions and iterations, but we eventually came up with an idea that had never been done anywhere, that would make our program unique in the world.
 That idea was for a building where students could live, create, and launch companies 24-7.”

 A group including D’Ambrosio and former David Eccles School of Business Dean Taylor Randall – who is now the president of the University of Utah – presented the idea for what became Lassonde Studios to Pierre Lassonde.
 He recognized its potential to help the program have an even bigger impact and agreed to donate another $12 million to help fund the new facility and elevate the center to an institute.
 The gift was announced in 2014, and the center became the “Lassonde Entrepreneur Institute.”

 From the beginning, the idea for Lassonde Studios was very unique.
-No one else had tried to build to the same scale or with the same mission.
+No one else had tried to build something like it to the same scale or with the same mission.
 It would become a one-of-a-kind facility and residence for aspiring entrepreneurs.